yasakbulut/posytif/README.md

 that's understandable. just grab the pre-built app here, and put it on some server that can serve static files.

+# documentation

+Semi-detailed documentation lives below, in the README.
+However, the distribution folder contains detailed documentation generated with `docco`.
+To generate this documentation, run `grunt build`.
+The generated files will be inside the `dist/docs` folder.

 # directory structure

 In the root directory, the following files are present: